-Higher School Certificates are to be granted by the NESA of Studies to students who:
+Higher School Certificates are to be granted by NESA to students who:

-- (a) have been granted a School Certificate, or who have attained such other qualifications as the NESA considers satisfactory; and - (b) have attended a government school, or registered non-government school to which a current certificate of accreditation applies, or school outside New South Wales recognised by the NESA, or a TAFE establishment within the meaning of the Technical and Further Education Commission Act 1990; and - (c) have participated, to the NESA's satisfaction, in courses of study which have been determined under this Act as appropriate to be undertaken by candidates for the Higher School Certificate; and - (d) have been accepted by the NESA as having satisfactorily completed those courses of study; and - (e) have, to the NESA's satisfaction, undertaken the requisite examinations or other forms of assessment; and - (f) have complied with any requirements prescribed by the regulations or any requirements imposed by the Minister or the NESA.
+- (a) have been granted a School Certificate, or who have attained such other qualifications as NESA considers satisfactory; and - (b) have attended a government school, or registered non-government school to which a current certificate of accreditation applies, or school outside New South Wales recognised by NESA, or a TAFE establishment within the meaning of the Technical and Further Education Commission Act 1990; and - (c) have participated, to NESA's satisfaction, in courses of study which have been determined under this Act as appropriate to be undertaken by candidates for the Higher School Certificate; and - (d) have been accepted by NESA as having satisfactorily completed those courses of study; and - (e) have, to NESA's satisfaction, undertaken the requisite examinations or other forms of assessment; and - (f) have complied with any requirements prescribed by the regulations or any requirements imposed by the Minister or NESA.

-The NESA may refuse to grant a Higher School Certificate to a student whose attendance or application at school has been of such an unsatisfactory character that the grant of the certificate would not, in the opinion of the NESA, be justified.
+NESA may refuse to grant a Higher School Certificate to a student whose attendance or application at school has been of such an unsatisfactory character that the grant of the certificate would not, in the opinion of NESA, be justified.